alcindor819/FDI_code_MATLAB/README.md

 ```
 numWorkers = 2;%A sample could be this
 ```
+After the code finishes, you'll get the mat format data for all the samples in the res_folder.

 ## 4 Identifying

 You Need to call the function user_identify_dispersedregions.m.
 ```